broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 The student with the given NUSNET ID does not exist.

     * 2a1.
-Homework Tracker shows error message: `Student not found`.
+SoCTAssist shows error message: `Student not found`.

       Use case ends.

 * 3a.
 The given assignment ID is invalid (not between 1-13).

     * 3a1.
-Homework Tracker shows error message.
+SoCTAssist shows error message.

       Use case ends.

 * 4a.
 The given status is invalid (not one of complete / incomplete / late).
     * 4a1.
-Homework Tracker shows error message.
+SoCTAssist shows error message.

       Use case ends.

 * 4b.
 The student already has a status recorded for this assignment.
     * 4b1.
-Homework Tracker updates the record with the new status (last write wins).
+SoCTAssist updates the record with the new status (last write wins).

       Use case resumes at step 5.